DocumentationIntroduction

 Start simple, add complexity only when needed.
 Same code, just change your adapter:

-// Week 1: Development with SQLite
+// Local development with SQLite

 const pidgey = Pidgey({ adapter: 'sqlite' });

-// Month 1: Production with PostgreSQL
+// Production workloads with PostgreSQL

 const pidgey = Pidgey({ adapter: 'postgres', connection: DATABASE_URL });

-// Month 6: High throughput with Redis
+// High-throughput scenarios with Redis

 const pidgey = Pidgey({ adapter: 'redis', options: { host: 'redis' } });